Frequently Asked Questions:

 What should an Ally do when confronted by a homophobic or heterosexist situation?

-Whether you are gay or straight, homophobia hurts us all.
-Depending on the situation each Ally must decide if it is in his or her best interests to intervene.
-An Ally may decide to not intervene in a situation that might threaten his or her life, or perhaps the life of someone else.
+Whether you are gay or straight or something in between, homophobia/transphobia hurts us all.
+Depending on the situation each Ally must decide if it is in their best interests to intervene.
+An Ally may decide to not intervene in a situation that might threaten their life, or perhaps the life of someone else.

 What if someone comes out to me?